pinot-contrib/pinot-docs/basics/getting-started/quick-start.md

 * Starts Apache Kafka, Apache Zookeeper, Pinot Controller, Pinot Broker, and Pinot Server.
 * Creates `meetupRsvp` table
 * Launches a `meetup` stream
-* Publishes data to a Kafka topic `meetupRSVPEvents` to be subscribed to by Pinot
+* Publishes data to a Kafka topic `meetupRSVPEvents` that is subscribed to by Pinot.
 * Issues sample queries to Pinot

 {% tabs %}